ctu-vras/lidar-intensity/GTA/native/README.md

 11. cmake should now have generated the Visual Studio solution into GTAVisionExport/build.
 12. Open 'GTANativePlugin.sln' in Visual Studio.
 13. Select 'release' from the 'Solution Configurations' drop down.
-14. Edit GTAVisionNative project properties/configuration properties/c/c++/additional include dirs in VS to add the GTAVisionExport/native/src folder (this allows VS to find MinHook.h)
-15. Edit GTAVisionNative project properties/configuration properties/linker/input/additional dependencies to add :
-`"..\..\deps\libMinHook.x64.lib"`
-16. Press F6 to build the solution. it should now succeed and the products should be in 'GTAVisionExport\native\build\src\Release'
+14. Press F6 to build the solution. it should now succeed and the products should be in 'GTAVisionExport\native\build\src\Release'
-17. Copy GTAVisionNative.asi & GTAVisionNative.lib to your GTAV exe folder.
+15. Copy GTAVisionNative.asi & GTAVisionNative.lib to your GTAV exe folder.
-18. Run GTAV.
+16. Run GTAV.
-19. Get to a place where you want to grab frames and press 'l' (lowercase 'L') to grab a frame.
+17. Get to a place where you want to grab frames and press 'l' (lowercase 'L') to grab a frame.
 GTAVisionExport should now create color.raw, stencil.raw and depth.raw files in your GTAV exe folder.

 HTH